 This course is free to students who are 18 on September 1st 2018.
 There will be a tuition fee for over 19's.

 - London Art residential (approx. £250.00 plus expenses) plus costs for 2-4 other local day trips.

 - Costs for visits to universities, travelling expenses, depending on location.

 - Personal Art equipment necessary for independent study, a good camera would be very useful.

-Two A2 qualifications at grade C and above, including an Art and Design subject or a Level 3 Art and Design Diploma or Extended Diploma (with overall grade minimum MM or MMM desirable).
-English GCSE grade 4 or above and/or Functional Skills Level 2 Communication.
-A successful interview, a strong portfolio of work and a satisfactory reference are also required.
+Two A level qualifications at grade C and above, including an Art and Design subject or a Level 3 Art and Design Diploma or Extended Diploma (with overall grade minimum MM or MMM desirable) plus GCSE English grade 4 and GCSE Maths grade 3.
+If GCSE Maths is a grade 3, GCSE Maths will be a compulsory component of your study programme.
+A successful interview, a strong portfolio of work and a good reference are also required

 The course has 3 stages: